pagarkristian/Learning-CyberSecurity/DDoS-Simulation/README.md

-# DDoS Attack & Defense Simulation (DigiUp Simulation)
+# DDoS Attack & Defense Simulation

 This project documents a penetration testing simulation against an Ubuntu Server using **Flooding** and **Resource Exhaustion methods**, as well as the implementation of security mitigations using `iptables`.
 This simulation aims to analyze network security characteristics across different OSI layers.